 New Customer Contributions (NCCs) are an upfront payment levied by us when a customer builds, develops or extends a property and connects to our water and/or sewerage systems.

-We have standard water NCCs that are reviewed and approved by the Essential Services Commission on 1 July each year and are set out in our Tariff Schedule.
+We have standard water NCCs that are reviewed and approved by the Essential Services Commission on 1 July each year, which can be found in our Tariff Schedule available on our Fees and Charges page.

 A NCC charge is for a standard residential equivalent occupancy and is applied to each new lot or occupancy where a: